The City of Round Rock has the following requirements for all police officer applicants.

 - Must be a United States Citizen at the time of application.

-- Meet the minimum licensing requirements established by the Texas Commission on Law Enforcement Officer Standards and Education.
+- Meet the minimum licensing requirements established by the Texas Commission on Law Enforcement.

 All applications are screened to determine if the applicant meets the minimum requirements and qualify for further consideration.